douglasag17/real-time-data-to-snowflake/README.md

 If you want to learn more about
 #### Snowflake Sink Kafka Connector
-Now, let's send the resulting data from the Kafka Topic `topic_survey_responses_enriched` to our Data Warehouse in Snowflake unlocking real-time analytics and decision-making.
+Now, let's send the resulting data from the Kafka Topic `topic_survey_responses_enriched` to our Data Warehouse in Snowflake unlocking near real-time analytics and decision-making.

 In order to do this, let's set up a new Kafka Connector called [Snowflake Sink Kafka Connector](https://docs.snowflake.com/en/user-guide/kafka-connector-overview) by following these steps.
 - Open Confluent Cloud.